Long-term Care Retirement Options

-Long-term care, also called nursing homes* in Canada, provides an ideal environment for your elderly loved one.
+Long-term care homes, also known as nursing homes in Canada, provide an ideal environment for your loved one where care is available 24 hours a day, seven days a week.
 Long-term care is designed to help bring seniors out of isolation and into a secure and safe community where all personal, medical and emotional needs will be well taken care of.
+Long-term care gives ailing seniors the chance to continue to participate in recreational and social activities as well as opportunities for companionship.

 Long Term Care Homes